nhsx/il-magic-scanner/README.md

 screen, it's useful to be able to demonstrate what that would look like.
-[This directory](TODO) contains a very straightforward HTML mockup of the patient search screen of a hypothetical PAS, using the [NHS Frontent Toolkit](TODO) to make it look good.
+[This directory](TODO) contains a very straightforward HTML mockup of the patient search screen of a hypothetical PAS, using the [NHS Frontend Toolkit](TODO) to make it look good.
 It's served over the local network when the scanner is running so if you want to demo it, you can.